rexich/tips/docs/chef.md

 ## Recipes

-[Recipe](https://docs.chef.io/recipes.html) is a Ruby file that represents a collection of resources, used to define everything that is required to configure a part of a system.
+A [recipe](https://docs.chef.io/recipes.html) is a Ruby file that represents a collection of resources, used to define everything that is required to configure a part of a system.
+In other words, it is an ordered series of configuration states.
 It must be stored in a cookbook, may be included in another recipe, may depend on one or more recipes, must be added to a run list before running `chef-client`, and is always executed in the same order as is